sfstoolbox/sfs-python/doc/installation.rst

     uv run my_script.py

+In a similar way, you can run the :doc:`example-python-scripts`.

 If you want to install the latest development version of the SFS Toolbox, have a look at :doc:`contributing`.